 If you would like to stay close to Brzezno beach Gdansk, you can find available hotels here:

-Although many travellers visiting Gdansk focus on museums and sightseeing, it is worth to remember that there are beautiful beaches in Gdansk.
+Although many travellers visiting Gdansk focus on museums and sightseeing, it is worth to remember that there are also picturesque beaches in Gdansk.

 The most popular Gdansk beach is seaside in Jelitkowo.
 It is considered not only to be the best beach in Gdansk but also one of the most beautiful beaches in Poland.